vidal-community/vidal-community.github.io/README.md

-# Vidal API Team | FOSS portfolio
+# Vidal | FOSS portfolio

-This is the portfolio of public free and open source software of Vidal API team.
+This is the portfolio of public free and open source software of Vidal.